flexlab-ruc/DroneCommander/README.md

 # dronecommander
-  simple application to send commands to tello drones
+  simple application to send commands to tello drones build on the Electron platform